T-Mobile Sidekick: T-Mobile Sidekick 2008 (Sharp)

-T-Mobile Sidekick LX 2009 (Danger/Sharp)
+T-Mobile Sidekick LX 2009 (Sharp)

-The 2009 edition of the Sidekick LX (PV-300), which was known during the development phase as the "Sidekick Blade" or the "Sidekick 2009", was released on May 13, 2009, after a pre-order period beginning on April 17.

-The new handset supports 3G and HSDPA, and makes various changes to the hardware, including a 3.2 inch F-WVGA display with 854×480 resolution and a 3.2-megapixel camera with autofocus and flash.
+The 2009 edition of the Sidekick LX (model no. PV-300), often referred to as "Sidekick LX 2009" (known during the development phase as the "Sidekick Blade") was unveiled on April 17, 2009 and released on May 13, 2009, sold in "Orchid" and "Carbon" skins.
+The new handset supports 3G and HSDPA, and makes various changes to the hardware, including a 3.2 inch F-WVGA display with 854×480 resolution, and a 3.2-megapixel camera with autofocus and flash.

 However, most of the known changes involve software and improved functionality for social networking applications.
 Support for Facebook, Twitter and MySpace is now native to the system, allowing the handset to pass along notifications in the status bar as it does with instant messaging, e-mail and so forth.
 YouTube streaming playback is also supported on the system through Flash Lite.

 The Sidekick LX 2009 offered synchronization with Microsoft Outlook and Microsoft Exchange, through a download via the applications catalog.
 The highest-profile addition to the handset was Bing (then called "Live Search"), was added and integrated with the new GPS functionality; the mapping software previously relied on cell-tower triangulation (a far less accurate process).
 The application included turn-by-turn navigation.

-Danger platform discontinuation

-T-Mobile announced on July 2, 2010, that the Sidekick LX 09 and Sidekick 2008 would no longer be available through T-Mobile.

-Danger notified its development community via their Danger Developer Zone forums that it would no longer accept submissions for its application store, called the Catalog, on September 21, 2010.
-The development of applications for the Sidekick platform was also halted on September 21, 2010.

-This was followed by the closure of the Danger Developer Zone forums and related archives September 30, 2010.
-However the Canadian company Mobilicity later began selling the Sidekick LX (2009) under the name Mobiflip.